 Volunteer spirit runs long and deep in Frankfort!
 All types of opportunities are available to volunteer your time, energy and talents, ranging from the Rise & Shine Group to Partners in Progress to multiple faith-based organizations at local churches, to Jaycees.

 Want to fly in or out of Frankfort?
 It’s doable!
-Montgomery Aviation at the Frankfort Municipal Airport is a business and personal air service for Clinton, Tippecanoe and northern Hendricks Counties.
+First Wing Jet Center at the Frankfort/Clinton County Airport is a business and personal air service for Clinton, Tippecanoe and northern Hendricks Counties that provides concierge services, fueling, and overnight hangar space.
+Their new executive lobby and office space are connected to a brand new, heated hangar now open!
 With a 5,000 foot runway, the airport offers a wide variety of services from pilot training to aircraft parts sales.

-Staff at St. Vincent Hospital at 1300 South Jackson Street is dedicated to providing a full range of health care services for Frankfort and Clinton County residents.
-A proud member of the St. Vincent Health and Ascension Health family since 2000.
+Staff at IU Health Frankfort Hospital at 1300 South Jackson Street is dedicated to providing a full range of health care services for Frankfort and Clinton County residents.
+IU Health Frankfort Hospital strives to deliver extraordinary patient care every day.
+They offer a comprehensive range of healthcare services that includes a 24-hour emergency department, diagnostic imaging services, general medical and surgical services, cancer care and more.